Shujalpur: Railways

+The railway station is connected to major cities like Indore, Bhopal, Ujjain, and other towns within Madhya Pradesh.
+It helps in facilitating the movement of goods and passengers, particularly from the agricultural sector.

 Now the railway station is very beautiful.

 Demographics

 As of the 2011 Census of India, Shujalpur had a population of 71,225.
 Males constitute 52% of the population and females 48%.
 Shujalpur has an average literacy rate of 69%: male literacy is 76%, and female literacy is 61%.
 In Shujalpur, 16% of the population is under 6 years of age.
 People speak Malvi (a local dialect of Hindi) and Hindi.